david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 You can see all the sample application’s parameters by adding the `-h` or `--help` option at the command line.

 </details>

+## <a name="Exercises"></a> Exercises

+The following series of exercises guide you through using samples of increasing complexity.
+As you move through each exercise you will get a sense of how to use OpenVINO in more sophisticated use cases.

+**NOTE:** Before starting these sample exercises, change directories into the samples directory:

+`cd ~/omz_demos_build/intel64/Release`

+**NOTE:** During this exercise you will be asked to move to multiple different directories, and occasionally to copy files (so that you don't have to specify full paths in commands).
+You are welcome to set up environment variables to make these tasks easier, but we leave that to you.

 <details>
    <summary>Run A Sample Application</summary>